 Drought Contingency Plan & Emergency Water Demand Management Plan

-The Drought Contingency Plan and Emergency Water Demand Management Plan (PDF)was adopted by the City Council on September 11, 2000.
+The Drought Contingency Plan and Emergency Water Demand Management Plan (PDF)was adopted by the City Council in April 2019.
 The plan provides for measures which the City Council deems it expedient and necessary to establish certain rules and policies for the efficient management of limited water supplies during drought and water supply emergencies.